 - (1) The curriculum is designed to be taken over four years.
 Application for an extension to the program must be submitted to the Student Advisor.
-With approval, students have six years from the time of admission to complete requirements for this program. - (2) Placements can be made anywhere in the Greater Edmonton area (Devon, Fort Saskatchewan, Leduc, Morinville, St Albert, Sherwood Park, Spruce Grove and Stony Plain) or as far away as 150 kilometers.
-Students are responsible for their transportation to practice placements and for the costs of travel and accommodations. - (3) Students must purchase a stethoscope and a penlight at the time of admission.
-A lab coat and a uniform will be required later in the program. - (4) Clinical practice may include shift and weekend rotations. - Students will have two opportunities to pass the Medication Administration Safety Screening (MASS) exam at the beginning of each clinical course.
-Failure to pass the MASS exam at the beginning of a clinical course will require students to delete their registration in the clinical course.
+With approval, students have up to six years from the time of admission to complete requirements for this program. - (2) Placements can be made anywhere in the Greater Edmonton area (e.g., Devon, Fort Saskatchewan, Leduc, Morinville, St Albert, Sherwood Park, Spruce Grove and Stony Plain) or as far away as 150 kilometers.
+Students are responsible for their transportation to practice placements and for the costs of travel and accommodations. - (3) Students must purchase a stethoscope, blood pressure cuff, and a penlight at the time of admission.
+A lab coat and a uniform will be required later in the program. - (4) Clinical practice may include shift and weekend rotations. - (5) Students are responsible for the completeness and accuracy of their registrations.
+Particular care should be exercised regarding prerequisite courses.
+Students are responsible for adjustments in registration made necessary by reexamination results.